 Medical and dental age curves: We updated the age curves with respect to expected claims costs, based on our analysis of the claims experience and premium information provided to us for this valuation.

-The effect of the above changes was as follows: (1) changing the discount rate from 8.50% to 4% increased the Accrued Liability by about \$58.6 million and increased the ARC by about \$3.9 million and (2) updating the other assumptions increased the Accrued Liability by about \$3.8 million and increased the ARC by about \$540,000.
+The combined effect of the above changes increased the Accrued Liability by about \$9.5 million and increased the ARC by about \$940,000.